mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

 The IP addresses you specify in the inventory file can be the private IP addresses you use in your internal network.
 The primary requirement is that all of the hosts in the cluster can communicate with each other using the IP addresses you specify.
-You should keep in mind that placing all of the hosts in the same subnet (for example, 10.0.50.0/24), can simplify the cluster configuration significantly.
+Note that placing all of the hosts in the same subnet (for example, 10.0.50.0/24) can simplify the cluster configuration significantly.

 For each host, you can also optionally specify the `ansible_host` attribute if you want Ansible to use different host names to reach the hosts.

 ## Ensuring connectivity

-You should make sure that the computer you are using as the **deploy host** can open secure shell (SSH) connections to communicate with each host specified in the inventory file.
+Make sure that the computer you are using as the **deploy host** can open secure shell (SSH) connections to communicate with each host specified in the inventory file.
 To ensure a successful installation, the `ansible_user` account must be able to open a secure shell on each host without typing password.

 You could to use `ssh-agent` to pass identity keys and passphrases for authentication.